 Olson Library provides services to support distance education courses and programs sponsored by Northern Michigan University.
 A variety of services are extended to students enrolled in these courses and to the faculty teaching such courses.

 Olson Library will provide information resources and research support to students enrolled in distance education courses.
 Services to our distance education students will be comparable to the services offered to our on-campus students.
 It is recognized that effective and appropriate services for distance education students may be somewhat different from those services required by on-campus students.
 The requirements of the academic programs and courses will guide Olson Library staff in the planning and delivery of library services to distance education students.

 The contact person for Distance Library Services is Michael Strahan, 233 Olson Library, (906) 227-2463.

 Library Definition of a Distance Education Student

-Distance education students are those students registered for NMU credit courses who have all of their classes meet online-only (via NMU EduCat™ or other course-management system) or meet on-campus eight (8) or fewer times per semester/summer (hybrid course) or meet at an off-campus site, AND who are not residents of the NMU campus.
-This definition includes graduate students registered for clinic, directed study, field experience, internship, practicum, study abroad, or graduate thesis/project/continuing master’s project credit, AND who are not residents of the NMU campus.
+Distance learners are those students registered for at least one NMU course which meets online-only or co-location or hybrid or off-campus/off-site, AND who are not residents of the NMU campus.
+This definition includes students registered for clinic, directed study, field experience, internship, practicum, study abroad, or graduate thesis/project/continuing master’s project credit, AND who are not residents of the NMU campus.